COSC3020/theory-vs-practice-ClaytonBrown4741/README.md

   This can lead to users making the assumption that insertion sort is only good to use on already sorted lists, while this is not the case.

-  **THE FOLLOWING HAVE ALL MY ANSWERS.
-PLEASE LET ME KNOW IF ANY OF THEM ARE WRONG OR REQUIRE REVISION**
 - Suppose finding a particular element in a binary search tree with 1,000 elements takes 5 seconds.
 Given what you know about the asymptotic complexity of search in a binary search tree, how long would you guess finding the same